promesoft/KicadJE-SteinerVCF/README.md

 Due to footprint one of the pots gets -12v on chassis

 ### Errata - VCF
-Due to footprint one of the pots gets -12v on chassis
+* Due to footprint one of the pots gets -12v on chassis

+* R127 - DNP (Do not populate)

 ### Errata - VCF SMD